 Speaking of which, the Honda Fit Hybrid fuel consumption stands at 31.4 km/L, making the Fit Hybrid a perfect choice for anyone who doesn’t want to spend a fortune on fuel with our current petrol prices in Singapore.

 Steering is wonderfully precise and body roll is controlled.
 The front has McPherson struts and the rear has a torsion beam system.
 This setup, combined with the low weight, precise steering and a proper stabiliser bar gives you a very direct and in control feel behind the wheel of the Honda Fit Hybrid.

 Brake feel is also very natural and well measured.
 Stopping power is more than enough for the small body.

 I was pleasantly surprised by how quiet the cabin is at city driving speeds.
-Some more expensive cars struggle with noise levels, but the Fit Hybrid does a great job in this respect, having in mind its class and price tag.
+Some more expensive cars struggle with noise levels, but the car does a great job in this respect, having in mind its class and Honda Fit Hybrid price tag.

 Being a city car, ease of parking is very important and the Fit’s compact dimensions, large window surfaces and wonderfully predictable shape, especially at the back, makes it a breeze to park.
 I was a bit disappointed when I heard that this particular model did not have parking sensors or a reversing camera but I quickly found out that they are really not a necessity in the latest Honda Fit Hybrid.